lukmuk/eds-simulation-scripts-DTSA/README.md

 4. Run the simulation by opening the script in DTSA.\
 ![Screenshot of script window and DTSA](docs/images/img01.png)
 6. Different output files are generated and saved.\
-`msa` files contain the spectrum data and can typically imported in any EDS software.
+`msa` files contain the spectrum data and can be typically imported in any EDS software.

 ## Available Scripts